jlapeyre/QiskitRuntime.jl/docs/src/python.md

 ### Loading PythonCall

+UPDATE: `QiskitRuntime` does not depend (strong, weak or otherwise) on `PythonCall`.
+Another package `QiskitRuntimeX` is being developed to talk to the Python-language Qiskit tools.

 Assuming you have set up you environment using one of the methods above (or another method), you can now load `PythonCall` as follows (or use another method if you prefer)

 Read the file [`./extra/extras.jl`](https://github.com/jlapeyre/QiskitRuntime.jl/blob/main/extra/extra.jl).
 Add or remove packages from the list.
 Then do `include("./extra/extras.jl")`.
 The packages in the list will then be available without polluting any `Project.toml`s or dependency lists.
-Furthemore, `PythonCall` will be loaded, and the extension [`./ext/PythonExt.jl`](https://github.com/jlapeyre/QiskitRuntime.jl/blob/main/ext/PythonExt.jl) will be loaded as well.

 You should be able to do this (depending on if and how you edit extra.jl).